Vyral/base-template/_posts/2018-08-30-join-us-for-our-1st-annual-client-appreciation-event-at-the-minnesota-zoo.md

 <center>&nbsp;</center>

-We’ve got exciting news to announce: You’re invited to the John Schuster Group’s first annual client appreciation event at the Minnesota zoo!
-Join us Saturday, October 6 for this free event, which is our way of thanking you for your business and trust over the years.&nbsp;
+We’ve got exciting news to announce: You’re invited to the John Schuster Group’s first annual client appreciation event at the Minnesota Zoo!
+Join us on Saturday, October 6 for this free event, which is our way of thanking you for your business and trust over the years.&nbsp;

 From 11:30 a.m. to 12:30 p.m., we’ll be hosting a picnic lunch with ice cream, desserts, and more.&nbsp;